andrerpena/quotr/README.md

 Displays the variation of the given symbol.
 Examples:

-    v aapl (displays the last 10 days history of the `aapl` symbol, which is the default in case no interval is specified) v aapl -l 60 (displays the last 60 days history for the `aapl` symbol) v aapl -f 2015-10-01 -t 2015-10-30 (displays the history from the `aapl` symbol from 2015-10-01 to 2015-10-30)
+    v aapl (displays the last 10 days variation of the `aapl` symbol, which is the default in case no interval is specified) v aapl -l 60 (displays the last 60 days variation for the `aapl` symbol) v aapl -f 2015-10-01 -t 2015-10-30 (displays the varoatopm for the `aapl` symbol from 2015-10-01 to 2015-10-30)

 Currently, the `variation` command does not take into account the current day until it's closed.

 ![image](http://i.imgur.com/eorRB2I.png)

+###License###

+MIT.

+###Third Party###

+ - [vorpal](https://github.com/dthree/vorpal) - For creating the CLI.
+ - [node-yahoo-finance](https://github.com/pilwon/node-yahoo-finance) - For getting data out of Yahoo Finance.
+ - [yahoo-ticker-symbol-downloader](https://github.com/Benny-/Yahoo-ticker-symbol-downloader) - For getting all the ticker symbols our of Yahoo Finance.
+ - [babar](https://github.com/stephan83/babar) - For creating the bar charts.